 After being a part of the European Union for 47 years, the UK left.
 What are the consequences of leaving the EU?
 What does that mean for the construction industry?

-The right of free movement and working long term on the UK land will be an issue now for the EU workers if the UK government does not move forward with an immigration policy favoring the workers that are “highly skilled”.
-If the UK will need people for the Construction industry (and it’s most likely that it will) the Government must provide policies that would let the construction workers move freely and the Construction industry must think long term and join in companies that have training initiatives aimed at building the workforce the UK needs:
+The right of free movement and working long term on the UK land will be an issue now for the EU workers if the UK government does not move forward with an immigration policy favouring the workers that are “highly skilled”.
+If the UK needs people for the Construction industry (and it’s most likely that it will), the Government must provide policies that let the construction workers move freely.

 School Leavers Training Course - Illustrious Homes have teamed up with Camden Council to put together training courses aimed at School Leavers who are interested in a career within the construction industry.

 Women in Construction Trainings - real training opportunities (several per year) for the local residents, powered by Kunle Barker & Illustrious Homes

 National Apprenticeship Week - a joint project by Kunle Barker & Illustrious Homes, Building Lives, Lakehouse to renovate a local community centre in Camden using local Apprentices